zipii/STI-UI/content/en/faq/index.md

 <a name="when-can-a-provider-start-managing-its-network"></a>
 ## When can a provider start managing its network?

-According to the [Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R2120) , Internet providers can either start to manage their network in an actual case of congestion or in cases where they are seeking to mitigate congestion that is about to materialise.
+According to the [Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R2120), Internet providers can either start to manage their network in an actual case of congestion or in cases where they are seeking to mitigate congestion that is about to materialise.
 This second option should be clarified by the regulators to avoid a slippery slope situation where the network is "managed" all the time, even when there is no actual need for it.

-We argue that this second option should only be allowed in cases where there are other indicators besides the amount of traffic flowing through any given network hub (like the amount of subscribesr connected to one network cell).
+We argue that this second option should only be allowed in cases where there are other indicators besides the amount of traffic flowing through any given network hub (like the amount of subscribers connected to one network cell).
 There always needs to be a concrete and actual need for traffic management.